tbutz12/CS1632_Spring2020/deliverables/1/README.md

 The requirements are listed in the file requirements.txt.

 ## Submission

-Each pairwise group will submit the deliverable *once* to courseweb, by *one member* of the group.
-Under the "Course Documents" menu on the lefthand side, you will see an assignment named "Deliverable 1".
-Please upload a PDF format of your report.
+Please use the ReportTemplate.docx file provided in this directory to write your report.
+If you don't have a .docx compatible word processor, that's perfectly fine as long as you follow the same organization.
+A PDF version of the file is at ReportTemplate.pdf.
+Please make sure that the intro, traceability matrix, test cases, and defects are on seperate pages.
+You will be submitting to GradeScope in PDF format.
+When you submit, you will be asked to assign pages in the PDF file to each rubric item: 1.
+Introduction, 2.
+Traceability Matrix, 3.
+Test Cases, and 4.
+Defects.

-Our TA will record the score for both of you on courseweb, along with feedback on where points have been deducted.
-You and your partner will get the same score.
-If you feel otherwise, let me know.
+Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
+The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
+Make sure that your partner is there, or he/she will not get a grade.

 Please feel free to email me at wahn@pitt.edu or come to office hours to discuss any problems you have.